-- John's account tells us that the location for this last Supper was in the city of Jerusalem. - A. As we already know from previous lessons, THIS occasion was the celebration of the Jewish Feast of Passover. - Earlier on this day thousands upon thousands of worshippers poured through the gates of the Temple into the inner courtyards where they would slay their lambs in preparation for the Passover meal that would be celebrated later in the evening. - a.
-And, now, as our story continues, Jesus is gathered in the solitude of an upper room with His disciples celebrating this most holy of all Jewish feasts. - b.
-It is here that Jesus instituted what we now call the Lord's Supper or communion that would be observed by His disciples in memory of the terrible sacrifice He paid for us so that we could receive the forgiveness of our sins once and for all.
+- John's account tells us that the location for this last Supper was in the city of Jerusalem. - A. This occasion was the celebration of the Jewish Feast of Passover. - Earlier on this day thousands upon thousands of worshippers had poured through the gates of the Temple into the inner courtyards where they would slew their lambs in preparation for the Passover meal that would be celebrated later in the evening. - And, now, as our story continues, Jesus is gathered in the solitude of an upper room with His disciples celebrating this most holy of all Jewish feasts. - b.
+It is here that Jesus instituted what we now call the Lord's Supper.

-- 2. John 13:1-3 John writes, "Now before the feast of the Passover, when Jesus knew that His hour had come that He should depart from this world to the Father, having loved His own who were in the world, He loved them to the end.
+- c.
+From this time forward, it would be observed by His disciples in memory of the terrible sacrifice He paid for us to free us from the guilt of our sins. - 2.
+John 13:1-3 "Now before the feast of the Passover, when Jesus knew that His hour had come that He should depart from this world to the Father, having loved His own who were in the world, He loved them to the end.
 And supper being ended, the devil having already put it into the heart of Judas Iscariot, Simon's son, to betray Him, Jesus, knowing that the Father had given all things into His hands, and that He had come from God and was going to God." - a.
 If you remember, just before Jesus performed His first miracle of turning water into wine at the marriage feast in Cana, Jesus had told His mother, "My hour has not yet come."
 (John 2:4b) - Now, on the evening when Judas would betray Jesus to His captors, John tells us, "Jesus knew that His hour had come that He should depart from this world to the Father..."
 (John 13:1) - His life and His ministry were coming to a dramatic conclusion.
-He has less than 15 hours to live.
+In less than 15 hours Jesus would be dead. - 4.
 And yet, this hour didn't come on Jesus and overtake Him unaware.